BugMagnifier: TON Transaction Simulator for Revealing Smart Contract Vulnerabilities: Numerical Experiments

+The experimental framework generated message queues containing $n_1$ messages from Alice and $n_2$ messages from Bob, structured to model the race condition patterns observed in the real-world case studies.
+While the real-world contracts involve complex logic, the core temporal vulnerability mechanism reduces to competing message sequences affecting shared state.
+Each configuration was executed using BugMagnifier with the command line interface described in Section~\ref{sec:ProposedSolution}.
 The experimental protocol executed 1,000 iterations per configuration.
-In each iteration, the message queue was randomly shuffled and processed sequentially (\texttt{run message <id>}).
-After the first iteration, the initial state was saved (\texttt{save state tmp/first\_exp\_state.json}), and subsequent iterations began with a reset environment (\texttt{load state} and \texttt{add messages}).
-The state divergence between the current execution and baseline, detected through internal state comparison and get-method results (balance and owner address), terminated the iteration sequence.
+In each iteration, the message queue was randomly shuffled and processed sequentially.
+After the first iteration, the initial state was saved, and subsequent iterations began with a reset environment.
+The state divergence between the current execution and baseline, detected through internal state comparison and get-method results, terminated the iteration sequence.

 The methodology evaluated race condition detection complexity across message ratios with fixed Bob messages ($n_2 = 32$) and geometrically increasing Alice messages ($n_1 = 1, 2, 4, \dots, 512$).
-For each configuration, For each configuration, 100 independent trials recorded the iteration count where state divergence first occurred, providing a quantitative measure of a contract's susceptibility to race conditions.
-The experimental results are presented in Table \ref{tab:experiment_results}.
+For each configuration, 100 independent trials recorded the iteration count where state divergence first occurred, providing a quantitative measure of a contract's susceptibility to race conditions.

-The data reveal a U-shaped relationship between the message ratio and the detection complexity.
-Minimum detection iterations (3.06) occur at balanced message counts ($n_1 = n_2 = 32$), while extreme imbalances require significantly more iterations (29.32 for $n_1=1$, 15.46 for $n_1=512$).
-Higher standard deviations at imbalanced ratios indicate greater variance in the detection timing.
+Figure~\ref{fig:graphic} plots the results against $\log_2(n_1/n_2)$, with error bars representing $\pm1$ standard deviation.
+The data reveal a clear U‑shaped relationship between the message ratio and detection complexity.
+Minimum detection iterations (3.06) occur at balanced message counts ($n_1 = n_2 = 32$), while extreme imbalances require significantly more iterations (29.32 for $n_1 = 1$, 15.46 for $n_1 = 512$).
+Higher standard deviations at imbalanced ratios indicate greater variance in detection timing.
+The theoretical curve, derived from the expectation formula where $p$ and $q$ are the relative message probabilities, aligns precisely with the experimental points, confirming the probabilistic model of race condition manifestation.